Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union: Results

 \subsection{Main results}

 Figure~\ref{fig: main_results} reports the effects of the LMU on trade, derived from the baseline estimation framework.
 Panel (a) reproduces the results already available in the literature \citep{Flandreau:00, Timini:18}, for different samples, 1860-1873, 1860-1885, and 1860-1913.
-Compared to both country pairs that did not share a common monetary standard (other than gold) and those that shared a different one, such as countries using silver or a bimetallic standard (other than the LMU), the LMU has only a small and statistically insignificant effect on trade.
+Relative to both country pairs without a shared monetary standard and those sharing a monetary standard other than gold (e.g., silver or bimetallic standards outside the LMU), the LMU has only a small and statistically insignificant effect on trade.

 However, when these other standards are explicitly accounted for (see Panel (b)), therefore adopting a more rigorous approach to defining the control group and correcting for an omitted variable bias, estimates of the LMU effect change drastically.
 This is particularly relevant for the early years of the LMU (until 1873), a period where many different currency regimes coexisted.
 The estimates suggest that the LMU increased trade between its members by approximately 30\% compared to country pairs that did not share a monetary standard.
-This control group is comparable to those employed in the majority of studies analyzing gold standard or 20\textsuperscript{th}century currency unions.
-It allows a cleaner comparison of the LMU effect with respect to other country pairs that did not share the same monetary standard.
-These were indeed the country pairs exposed to those risks, such as exchange rate fluctuations, that the LMU was supposed to mitigate.
+This control group is comparable to those employed in most studies of the gold standard period or 20\textsuperscript{th}-century currency unions.
+It allows for a cleaner comparison of the LMU effect relative to country pairs that did not share the same monetary standard.
+These were precisely the pairs that remained exposed to the monetary frictions the LMU was supposed to mitigate, such as uncertainty regarding coinage standards, cross-border acceptability, and the risk of unilateral changes in monetary conduct.\footnote{Exact coefficients and standard errors for the LMU dummy and the control variables are reported in Appendix Table \ref{tab:lmu_trade}.
+The specification is designed to identify the LMU coefficient; the remaining monetary standard dummies are included to account for alternative monetary arrangements and should be interpreted as conditional associations rather than as separate causal estimates.
+Reassuringly, their signs and magnitudes are broadly consistent with the previous literature.
+I discuss the interpretation of these controls below Table \ref{tab:lmu_trade} and Table \ref{tab:rob_lmu_trade_1860_1873} in the Appendix.}